There are lots of different ways to spend money these days, but international travel throws in a whole new level of complications.

 By limiting the amount of money you keep in your checking/savings account, there won’t be as much (or all) of your money there if someone steals your debit card and PIN number.

-Only keep enough there to cover automatic payments (like bills or loan installments) plus what you’d need to withdraw at an ATM one time.
+Only keep enough there to cover automatic payments (like bills or loan instalments) plus what you’d need to withdraw at an ATM one time.
 Keep the rest in a separate savings account not accessible through your ATM card, and do an online transfer when you need more.

 Protect Your PIN Number